mrunmaivp/ur_manipulation_repo/README.md

                 In the second termina, run - roslaunch motion_generator_library task2.launch

    ii) orocos kdl - To run this, launch the gazebo in the first terminal and in the second terminal, run - roslaunch ur_move ur_cartesian_motion_node
-                     (This approach is not working , hence MoveIt is used for creating motion library)
+                     (This approach is not planning the motion properly , hence MoveIt is used for creating motion library)

 3) A python API based on the motion library is created.
 For establishing communication between C++ library and the python API, a custom service is created.
    Service is advertised with a motion_library_wrapper_node written in C++ and the service client is written as a python script, acting as API.